How to Build and Publish Your Android App on Google Play Store (2026)

 Why Google Play Store Matters for Your Android App

 The Google Play Store hosts over 2 million apps and remains the dominant distribution platform for Android applications.
 To reach users worldwide, publishing on the Google Play Store is absolutely essential.
 In fact, the platform enforces specific rules and procedures to protect users and ensure app quality.
 Understanding these requirements before publishing saves significant time and prevents rejections or account penalties.
-Moreover, in 2026, apps must target the latest Android API level or within 1 year of release to remain discoverable.

 Ready to Launch Your Android App with Confidence?